UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Automate Your Display with Smart Plugs

-Manual timers are helpful, but we highly recommend upgrading to smart plugs because they offer superior control and safety for your holiday display.
-These devices allow you to schedule your lights to turn off automatically late at night or control them remotely via your smartphone if you forget to unplug them before leaving the house.
-This ensures your lights aren’t running when no one is awake to monitor them.
+Manual timers are helpful, but you must mandate the use of smart plugs and timers to automate your lighting schedules and save energy.
+These devices allow you to easily program your lights to turn off automatically late at night or control them remotely via your smartphone.
+This ensures your lights aren’t running when no one is awake to monitor them, drastically reducing your fire risk.

 Infographic showing a Christmas tree with tips to keep it hydrated and away from heat sources.